Corey A. Donaldson

 Partner

 Corey is a partner in Ferguson Case Orr Paterson’s intellectual property group.
-He practices extensively in patent prosecution and procurement, with additional experience in design, trademark, and trade dress procurement and enforcement.
-He represents clientele from technologies including fluid mechanical devices, musical instruments, semiconductor devices, LED lighting, and consumer products.
+He practices extensively in patent prosecution and procurement, as well as in design, trademark, and trade dress procurement and enforcement.
+He represents clientele from technologies including semiconductor devices, LED lighting, fluid mechanical devices, musical instruments, and consumer products.
 He is admitted to practice, and practices on a daily basis, as a patent attorney before the United States Patent and Trademark Office.
-In addition to obtaining intellectual property rights for clients, he also helps to enforce them, and has litigated IP cases in California, New York, and Texas.

 Corey also practices extensively in international intellectual property, and has acted as lead counsel in obtaining intellectual property rights for clients in dozens of worldwide jurisdictions such as China, the European Union, the United Kingdom, Japan, and Korea.
 Additionally, he has experience guiding intellectual property litigation in many of those countries, with a particular emphasis on enforcement against counterfeits in China.